 Although a waiver of the right to representation can be obtained at a PHC, the ALJ must ensure at the time of the hearing that the claimant was fully advised of the effect of a waiver and does not wish to revoke the waiver at the time of the hearing.
 See HALLEX I-2-6-52.
 The ALJ must ensure the claimant was fully advised of the waiver even if the ALJ adjudicating the case was the person who conducted the PHC.

 The ALJ or authorized designee will provide the claimant an opportunity to ask any questions he or she may have, but will avoid answering any questions that are outside the scope of the PHC.
 Unless a party to the hearing objects, an ALJ who conducts a PHC may issue an order on the record during the PHC, reiterating all agreements and actions resulting from the PHC.
 If an ALJ conducted the PHC and the ALJ agreed to take certain actions or issue an order after the PHC, the ALJ must explain that he or she will exhibit any orders or agreements after the PHC and make the information a part of the record.
-Following the PHC, the ALJ will follow the procedures in HALLEX I-2-1-75 E below.
 Any agreed to issues or actions are binding on all parties.

 E. After the PHC

 After the PHC, the ALJ or authorized designee will complete a form SSA-5002, Report of Contact, to document the claimant's name and PHC date, and to summarize the actions taken at the PHC.
-If an ALJ conducted the PHC and the ALJ agreed to take certain actions or issue an order, the ALJ must summarize the actions to be taken in writing and proffer the writing to the claimant and representative, if any.
-Any agreed to issues or actions are binding on all parties.
+If an ALJ agreed to take certain actions or issue an order during the PHC, the ALJ must summarize the actions to be taken in writing and proffer the writing to the claimant and representative, if any.
+(For prehearing proffer procedures, see HALLEX I-2-5-29).